gatsbyjs/gatsby-web-creators/README.md

 **Gatsby** is a website generator that uses React, a JavaScript library, and other modern web development tools.
 The Gatsby team is offering this web development series through April and May, 2020.

-Find each session from Series 1 on YouTube: https://www.youtube.com/watch?v=gYEUSsemDeI&list=PLCU2qJekvcN0jHWpyEattzdJDjCKdPbp0

 Learn more about [Gatsby](https://gatsbyjs.org) and [Gatsby Web Creators](https://gatsbyjs.com/gatsby-web-creators/).

+Find videos from the series on YouTube: https://www.youtube.com/watch?v=gYEUSsemDeI&list=PLCU2qJekvcN0jHWpyEattzdJDjCKdPbp0 s

 Project files
 ------------